daniel-rusu/pods4k/immutable-arrays/README.md

     Person(name = "Bob", age = 4),
 ) // ImmutableArray<Person>

-// Mapping the ages automatically uses an efficient ImmutableIntArray[3, 4] storing primitive int values val ages = people.map { it.age }
+// Since the age field is a non-nullable Int, Mapping the ages uses an
+// efficient ImmutableIntArray storing primitive int values val ages = people.map { it.age }
 performStatisticalAnalysis(ages)
 ```

-Here's a non-exhaustive list of operations that benefit from this significant efficiency improvement (some of these will
+Here's a non-exhaustive list of operations that benefit from specializations resulting in significant efficiency
-be added in future releases):
+improvements (note that some of these will be added in future releases):

 * map
 * mapNotNull